chainpoint/chainpoint-core/README.md

 ## Important Notice

 This software is intended to be run as part of Chainpoint's Core Network.
 It is for operators wanting to help run the anchoring service.
-If you are interested in running a Chainpoint Node, or installing a copy of our command line interface please instead visit:
+If you are interested in running a Chainpoint Gateway, or installing a copy of our command line interface please instead visit:

 [https://github.com/chainpoint/chainpoint-gateway](https://github.com/chainpoint/chainpoint-gateway)